pastcompute/wrt-buildroot-manager/README.md

 * custom.project
 * .gitignore
 * bootstrap.sh
+* dot.config
+* README.md

+The following additional files are not created initially but are used in the build process if present:

+* feeds.conf
+* files/*

 In the future it would be desirable to use a Kconfig like mechanism to provide a nice user interface.
 For the time being, open `custom.project` in a text editor and tune as desired.